 Sometimes, you just want your space to be a bit extra

 We’re as big a fan of clean, contemporary spaces as anyone.
 A minimalist approach can make a room look and feel bigger and brighter, and in Toronto’s long, narrow lots, what’s needed more than that?
 Plus, all those white walls and blonde hardwood create some cozy mid-century vibes.
 Sometimes, though, there’s room enough for a few defiant, saturated splashes of pattern and colour, and surroundings that feel less Scandinavian than Mediterranean, with less white oak than vivid stone tile.
-Below, we’ve collected some of our favourites bold tile designs from projects we’ve featured – and naturally, greatly admired – in the past.
+Below, we’ve collected some of our favourites bold designs, available at a Toronto tile store near you, from projects we’ve featured – and naturally, greatly admired – in the past.

 The Best Medicine

 Given that medical professionals often spend long hours working in sterile spaces, perhaps it’s only natural that they seek the opposite in their home.
 That is, at least, the case here.
 Although rather than leave work totally behind, the pair living here had artist Cindy Blaževic transfer colourful photographs of medications onto white tile.
 See the home here.

 A tight budget shouldn’t be a reno-killer.
 Wanting to affect a feeling of organic wellness and luxury, but wanting to skip the accompanying price tag, Reflect Architecture clad the back wall of this clinic lobby with large format printed porcelain tiles, from Ciot, instead of expensive rose quartz.
 The look is bang-on, and with porcelain being far lighter than quartz, the inset doors work perfectly.
 See the space here.